A boy smiles as he picks corn in a cornfield.

 Strengthen gender-responsive food and market systems to support the most vulnerable

-World Vision’s livelihoods work is founded on our deep commitment to the world’s most vulnerable girls and boys.
-Using holistic, evidence-based approaches, we help families in dire need to affirm their dignity and become economically self-reliant, with the means to provide for their own children—both now and in the future.
+Using holistic, evidence-based approaches, we help families in dire need affirm their dignity and become economically self-reliant, with the means to provide for their own children—both now and in the future.

 ...